viveksapkal2793/MER-Factory/README.md

 4.  **Ollama Model Not Found**:
     -   **Symptom**: Errors mentioning the model is not available.
     -   **Solution**: Make sure you have pulled the model locally using `ollama pull <model_name>`.

-## Technical Documentation

-For detailed technical information about the system architecture, execution flow, and extensibility, please refer to our [Technical Documentation](docs.md).

-The technical documentation covers:
-- System architecture and execution flow
-- State management and computational graph
-- Core modules and functionality
-- Model selection strategies
-- Advanced workflows and caching
-- Processing pipeline details
-- Extensibility guidelines